Photonico/Computational_Physics_Topics/README.md

-# Quantum_Mechanics_with_Julia
+# Quantum Mechanics with Julia

-A lecture on Quantum Mechanics with the application of Julia programming
+A lecture on Quantum Mechanics with the application of Julia programming.
+This is a long-term plan I want to do.

+Sincerely,
+Luke Niu